 The purpose of Spam Email classification is to automatically classify new emails as spam or ham based on their contents.
-There has been a significant growth in the number of emails received, necessitating effective approaches such as Text Mining and Natural Language Processing to automatically categorize emails as spam or ham.
-Nearly 4.1 billion Email accounts are created throughout the world and More than 196 billion Emails will be sent day by day.
+There has been a significant growth in the number of emails received, necessitating effective approaches such as Text Mining and Natural Language Processing to automatically categorize emails as spam or ham nearly 4.1 billion Email accounts are created throughout the world and More than 196 billion Emails will be sent day by day.
 Spam-Emails are one of the main threats to Email Users (Kontsewaya, Antonov, and Artamonov 2021).
-In this paper, compared the performance of two machine learning techniques for spam detection including the Random Forest Algorithm classifier Compared with the Multinomial Naive Bayes classifier.
-Multinomial Naive Bayes Classifier takes more time during the training period but its classification speed is better than other classifiers.
+In this paper, we compare the performance of two machine learning techniques for spam detection including the Decision Tree Algorithm classifier Compared with the Random Forest Algorithm classifier.
+Random Forest Algorithm than other classifiers.
 An unwanted Email sent in bulk to an unknown recipient is referred to as a spam Email (Akinyelu 2021).
 It refers to the use of an email system to send unsolicited emails, particularly marketing emails to a large number of people.
 These accounts perform all email traffic worldwide.
 Unsolicited emails indicate that the receiver has not been permitted to receive them.
 Spam emails have grown in popularity over the last decade and are a problem that most email users confront for filtering methods.
 The applications of the research are Users and emails (Hossain, Uddin, and Halder 2021), (Kumar, Sonowal, and Nishant 2020).
 Botnets or networks of infected computers may send massive amounts of spam emails.

-Innovative Spam Prediction using Random Forest Algorithm comparing with Multinomial Naive Bayes Algorithm.
-In GoogleScholar this article is published 1310 times, and in IEEE Explore, this article is published 80 times in the past 5 years.
-In these 2 databases, the most cited articles and their findings are, Comparing different supervised machine learning algorithms for disease prediction (Uddin et al. 2019).
-That the preliminary discussion in the research background looks at how Automatic Spam Detection on Gulf Dialectical Arabic Tweets (Alorini and Rawat 2019).
+Innovative Spam Prediction using Decision Tree Algorithm comparing with Random Forest Algorithm.
+In GoogleScholar this article is published 4280 times, and in ScienceDirect, this article is published 132 times in the past 5 years.
+In these 2 databases, the most cited articles and their findings are, that they suggested Machine intelligence-based algorithms for spam filtering on document labeling (Gaurav et al. 2019).
+That the discussion of preliminary methods of term frequency-inverse document frequency and the Random Forest Algorithm will be applied to SMS spam message data collection ("SMS Spam Message Detection Using Term Frequency-Inverse Document Frequency and Random Forest Algorithm" 2019).
 This suggested method identifies e-mail spam in both textual and speech-enabled e-mails.
-In terms of text extraction speed, performance, cost efficiency, and accuracy, the suggested GDP NLP technique gives a greater spam detection rate (Ismail et al. 2022).
+In terms of text extraction speed, performance, cost efficiency, and accuracy, the suggested GDTPNLP technique gives a greater spam detection rate (Ismail et al. 2022).
 Here The technology recognizes the required features for categorizing spam emails automatically.
-The suggested system is based on the Genetic Algorithm and the Random Weight Network (Faris et al. 2019).
-From the above literature analysis and study, the paper (Kontsewaya, Antonov, and Artamonov 2021) is most relevant to our study and done most of the analysis.
+The suggested system is based on the Genetic Algorithm and the Random Weight Network (Faris et al. 2019).In my studies, this is the best (Kontsewaya, Antonov, and Artamonov 2021).